akaterra/apidog/readme.md

   apidog --parser openapi -i ./api-v1.openapi.json -i ./api-v2.openapi.json
   ```

-* **-p, --private \["tag"\]** -- Tags to filter doc blocks having all the private tags or entirely marked as private
+* **-p, --private \["tag"\]** -- Tags to filter doc blocks having all the private tags or entirely marked as private.

   Can be multiple.
 By default takes all the doc blocks.

-* **-s, --sampleRequestUrl, --sampleUrl** - Base URL that will be used as a prefix for all relative api paths (of HTTP/HTTPS and WebSocket types) in sample requests
+* **-s, --sampleRequestUrl, --sampleUrl** - Base URL that will be used as a prefix for all relative api paths (of HTTP/HTTPS and WebSocket types) in sample requests.

   Default is \[ config.json in input directory \].sampleUrl

-* **--sampleRequestPreset** - URL of apiDog preset backend for presets management
+* **--sampleRequestPreset** - URL of apiDog preset backend for presets management.

 * **--sampleRequestProxy\[:http | :natsPub | :natsSub | :rabbitmqPub | :rabbitmqSub | :redisPub | :redisSub | :ws\]** - URL of apiDog proxy backend to be used to pass requests through it.
-"http", "natsPub" (RPC also), "natsSub", "rabbitmqPub" (RPC also), "rabbitmqSub", "redisPub", "redisSub" or "websocket" specifier provides a proxy for the specified transport
+"http", "natsPub" (RPC also), "natsSub", "rabbitmqPub" (RPC also), "rabbitmqSub", "redisPub", "redisSub" or "websocket" specifier provides a proxy for the specified transport.

+* **--server--** - Server to be used as a prefix for all relative api paths.

+  Can be multiple.

-* **-t, --template** - Alias of the built-in template or the directory where the custom template be load from
+* **-t, --template** - Alias of the built-in template or the directory where the custom template be load from.

   Default is "@html".